ENTRY FEES ARE NON-REFUNDABLE - NO EXCEPTIONS!

 UNSPORTSMANLIKE CONDUCT: Unsportsmanlike conduct or the verbal abuse of any race official or volunteer during the race or at any time during event weekend will result in your immediate disqualification.

-TIMING & RESULTS: Official race results will be posted prior to the awards presentation.
-Please report any discrepancy to a race official prior to the start of the awards presentation.
-Athletes who do not wear the timing chip during the entire event will not be scored.
-Please note that the clock at the finish line reflects the start time of the first swim wave.
+TIMING AND RESULTS: Official race results will be available prior to the awards presentation.
+Report any discrepancy to a race official prior to the start of the awards presentation.
+Athletes who don't wear the timing chip during the entire event will not be scored.

-COURSE SAFETY: Because St. Anthony's Triathlon is conducted within an urban environment, it is virtually impossible to keep the entire course closed to vehicular traffic.
+COURSE SAFETY: Because St. Anthony's Triathlon is conducted within an urban environment, it's virtually impossible to keep the entire course closed to vehicular traffic.
 Be aware of your surroundings, obey the instructions of the traffic control officers and volunteers and be considerate of others during the competition.

-AWARDS PARTY: The awards party begins as soon as you cross the finish line!
-Be sure to stick around for live music, great food and cold beer.
-The awards presentation will begin around 12:00pm for the Professionals and Open Age Group.
+AWARDS PARTY: Be sure to stay for live music, great food and cold beer.
+The awards presentation will begin at approximately 12pm for the Professionals and Open Age Group.
 The general awards ceremony will follow.
-The top five finishers in each Olympic division and top three finishers in each Sprint division will be presented with a framed watercolor print depicting scenes from St. Anthony's Triathlon.
+The general awards ceremony will follow.
+View the award presentation categories.